nsuhud/sql_fundamental_1/README.md

 Structured Query Language (SQL) is a programming language used to store and process data in relational databases.
 Information is organised into tables, with rows and columns representing various attributes and their relationships.
 SQL statements are employed to store, update, delete, search, and retrieve data, as well as to maintain and optimise database performance.

 ## Basic Structure of SQL Syntax:
+SQL syntax is built on several core components that define how queries are structured and executed.
+The following are a brief explanation of the core components of SQL syntax.

 **1. Keywords:** are reserved words in SQL that has a predefined meaning to instruct the database (e.g., `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `FROM`, `WHERE`, `JOIN`, etc.).
 Keywords are usually written in uppercase but are not case-sensitive.

 **2. Clauses:** are components of an SQL query that performs a specific function, such as retrieving data, filtering results, or defining conditions (e.g., `FROM`, `WHERE`, `ORDER BY`).